 None of the molecular formulae associated to [M+Na]+= 323.1462 (C15H24O6), and [M+H]+=269.1386 (C14H20O5 and C15H16N4O) could be identified as any known actinomycete metabolite in the Dictionary of Natural Products (DNP Version 29:1, June 2020 CRC Press).
 The molecular formula C10H16O4 was assigned to the adduct [M+Na]+= 223.0941 with 120 possible hits identified for this molecular formula (Supplementary tables 2a-2d).

 The second group contains metabolites the level of which increases during fermentation (Supplementary figure 4b).
 In this group, the peak that reaches the highest level at of fermentation has a m/z value of 180.1019.
 The molecular formula C10H13NO2 associated to this peak matches several potential metabolites (Supplementary tables 2a-2d).
 The other two main peaks detected in this group have a m/z value of 235.1652 and 617.3253, respectively.
 The molecular formulae C10H22N2O4 and C24H48N9O14/C25H44N8O10 assigned to these m/z values could not be associated to any known metabolite suggesting potentially new metabolites produced by the strain.
 Finally, the third group contains metabolites showing low intensity and a roughly constant trend throughout fermentation (Supplementary figure 4c).
-Two peaks found in this group were annotated as benarthin and dibenarthin (C17H25N5O7 and C34H38N10O13).
-These compounds were detected as the ions [M+H]+ = 412.1830 and [M+2H]2+ = 402.6802, respectively.
-These peaks slightly increased from 15 to 48 hours, reaching the highest level at 48 hours.
+One peak found in this group was annotated as benarthin (C17H25N5O7).
+This compound was detected as the ion [M+H]+ = 412.1830.
+This peak slightly increased from 15 to 48 hours, reaching the highest level at 48 hours.